m-bo-one/ethereumd-proxy/README.rst

 First you need Geth/Parity or any other ethereum node (for listening).
 Tested on Geth 1.6.7 and used in production.

-After install dependencies:
+Installation

 .. code:: bash

-   $ python setup.py install
+   $ pip install ethereumd-proxy

 Usage
 -----